 - Reform the Gas Tax to fund free state-wide pre kindergarten

-- Create a county-wide pre k system modeled after other municipalities in North America
+- Create a state-wide pre k system modeled after other provinces in Canada

 Code – Education Code

 NIEER – How Stable Is Funding for State Pre-K?

 Kenney: Soda Tax Could Raise $400 Million for Pre-K, Parks, Jobs

 NEA – Policy Makers Should Consider Full-Day Preschool

 Enriching Children, Enriching the Nation